-Reduce the time spent on shaving, plucking and waxing unwanted hair with laser hair removal.
+Reduce the time spent on shaving, plucking and waxing unwanted hair with laser hair removal in Oshkosh, WI.
 The Laser Institute of Wisconsin™, created by Fox Valley Plastic Surgery, uses advanced laser technology to provide long lasting freedom from unwanted hair.
 Offered in the Oshkosh office, this safe, effective treatment works for men and women with hair in undesirable places, including the face, back, underarms, bikini line, legs, and arms.

-The Laser Institute of Wisconsin has extensive experience in laser hair removal.
-Our skilled laser technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan perfect their personal Renaissance.
+The Laser Institute of Wisconsin has extensive experience a range of advanced treatments.
+Women and men visit our skilled laser technicians for laser hair removal from places such as Green Bay, Appleton, Fond du Lac, and Sheboygan, WI, to perfect their personal Renaissance.
 Contact the Laser Institute of Wisconsin at (920) 233-1540 to request your free laser consultation.

 Sciton BBL Laser hair removal uses a highly concentrated beam of light that is aimed at the unwanted hair.
 The light travels down the hair shaft and into the bulb of the follicle where the blood supply to the follicle is located.
 The absorption converts light into heat energy, which raises the temperature of the bulb causing the blood vessels that supply blood and other necessary nutrients to the follicle to be cauterized.
 As a result, hair growth is no longer possible.
 This process should happen selectively and without damage being done to the epidermis or surrounding tissue.
 A thermoelectrically-cooled sapphire crystal on the hand piece provides continuous skin cooling before, during, and after the treatment for added comfort.